concord-consortium/lab/README.md

 5. open another new terminal and run `npm start`
 6. open http://localhost:9191

-It is recommended that you review the [initial setup details](developer-doc/initial-setup-details.md).
-They describe what each of the steps above does.

 ### Testing

 Lab is using [Jest test framework](https://jestjs.io/).